A brand new discovery experience for self-directed investors who needed inspiration, not just a search bar.

 I led the design and experience of a brand new product that allowed clients to discover and consider new investment ideas.
-Partnering with research, analysts, and engineering, we built a curated browsing experience for clients who needed inspiration, not just a search bar.
+Partnering with research, analysts, and engineering, I built a curated browsing experience for clients who needed inspiration, not just a search bar.

 Clients were trying to find investment ideas to build wealth in today's market.
 The only experiences available required clients to know which ticker and which criteria to search for ahead of time.
 Self-directed investors who came in with conviction were served.
 The clients who needed inspiration had nowhere to go.